md-mudassir7/md-mudassir7/README.md

-# Hello, I'm Mudassir 👋

-I'm a software engineer passionate about learning and exploring various programming languages and technologies, including Python, Go, Ruby, C, C++, and enthusiastic about Kubernetees.
+software engineer passionate about learning and exploring various programming languages and technologies, including Python, Go, Ruby, C, C++, and enthusiastic about Kubernetees.

 ## Porfolio and Coding Profiles